highlando/22-quadmf-opi/slides.md

 M(q(t))\,\dot q(t) = A_0 + A_1\, q(t) + A_2\,q(t) \otimes q(t)
 \end{equation*}

-* that best approximates given data on a $k$-dimensional manifold
+* that best approximates given data on a $r$-dimensional manifold
-* Numerical proof of concept for a laminar flow problem
+* numerical proof of concept for a laminar flow problem

 # Quadratic Decoding